-Seth Garfield, Associate Professor, is the author of Indigenous Struggle at the Heart of Brazil: State Policy, Frontier Expansion, and the Xavante Indians, 1937-1988 (Duke University Press, 2001).
-His current book, In Search of the Amazon: Brazil, the United States, and the Nature of a Region, is forthcoming from Duke University Press.
+Seth Garfield, Associate Professor and Director of the Institute for Historical Studies, is the author of Indigenous Struggle at the Heart of Brazil: State Policy, Frontier Expansion, and the Xavante Indians, 1937-1988 (Duke University Press, 2001).
+His current book, In Search of the Amazon: Brazil, the United States, and the Nature of a Region, is forthcoming from Duke University Press in December 2013.
 His research interests include the study of race and ethnicity and political ecology in modern Latin America.
-Professor Garfields's faculty web page.
+Professor Garfield's faculty web page.

-Mark Metzler, Associate Professor, is the author of Lever of Empire: The International Gold Standard and the Crisis of Liberalism in Prewar Japan (UC Press, 2006), which examines how Anglo-American pressures and homegrown ambitions led to policies that deliberately induced a series of economic depressions, culminating in the crisis of 1929-1931 and the reaction that followed.
-His most recent book is Capital as Will and Imagination: Schumpeter's Guide to the Postwar Japanese Miracle (Cornell, 2013).
-He is currently working on a global history of the late nineteenth century.
+Mark Metzler, Associate Professor, is the author of Lever of Empire: The International Gold Standard and the Crisis of Liberalism in Prewar Japan (University of California Press, 2006) and Capital as Will and Imagination: Schumpeter's Guide to the Postwar Japanese Miracle (Cornell University Press, 2013).
+His current research interests focus on the long durée history of Japan in its wider East Asian and global contexts.
 Professor Metzler’s faculty web page.

 Downloadable list of previous steering committees (PDF, 20K)